pal1000/mesa-dist-win/buildscript/readme.md

 - [Git for Windows 32 or 64-bit](https://git-scm.com/download/win);

-You can use the portable version if you don't want to bloat your system too much, but you have to add it to PATH.
+You can use the portable version if you don't want to bloat your system too much, but you have to add the following locations to PATH:
+a. for 64-bit Git: %gitlocation%\bin;%gitlocation%\mingw64\bin;%gitlocation%\cmd
+b. for 32-bit Git: %gitlocation%\bin;%gitlocation%\mingw32\bin;%gitlocation%\cmd
+Replace %gitlocation% with the actual location where you unpacked Git Portable.
 - Mesa source code: [Mirror 1](https://www.mesa3d.org/archive/), [Mirror 2](https://mesa.freedesktop.org/archive/);

 The build script can grab Mesa3D code if Git is in PATH.
 It asks for the branch to pull from.
 Otherwise manually extract in `.`.
 Be warned that the archive is double packed.
 Rename extracted folder to `mesa`.